-Table 3.2: Testing 9 gestures from UTD-MHAD on tf-pose-estimation mobilenet v2 .
+Table 3.7: Testing 9 gestures from UTD-MHAD on MobileNetV2_1.14.

-3.1.1 Performance
+3.2.1 Performance

 Perforamnce is tested on which supports AVX-512 and FMA3.
 FMA (fused multiply-add) can speed up linear algebra computations such as dot-product, matrix multiplication, convolution, etc. Tenforflow 1.15 for tf-pose-estimation and Tensorflow 2.4 for PoseNet was built from source with bazel - opensorce build tool with -march=native for gcc which enables the instruction subsets supported by the local machine.